jevinjojo/CrowdFundPro/README.md

 Now you need to add `CLIENT_ID` of thirdWeb to your .env file:

-To create a client ID, refer to the [client documentation](https://portal.thirdweb.com/typescript/v5/client).
+To create a Client ID, refer to the [client documentation](https://portal.thirdweb.com/typescript/v5/client).

 The development version can be started with `yarn dev`.